hoodiehq/hoodie/CONTRIBUTING.md

 hub checkout link-to-pull-request
 ```

-meaning that you will automatically check out the branch for the pull request, without needing any other steps like setting git upstreams! :sparkles:
+meaning that you will automatically check out the branch for the pull request,

-### Submitting changes

-1. All non-trivial changes should be put up for review using GitHub Pull
-   Requests.
-2. Your change should not be merged into `master` (or another feature branch),
-   without at least one "+1" comment from another maintainer/collaborator
-   on the project.
-3. Try to avoid using GitHub's merge button.
-Locally rebase your change onto
-   `master` and then push to GitHub.
-4. Once a feature branch has been merged into its target branch, please delete
-   the feature branch from the remote repository.
+without needing any other steps like setting git upstreams! :sparkles: